tarantool/doc/doc/how-to/sql/sql_beginners_guide.rst

 .. important::

     By default, Tarantool prohibits ``SELECT`` queries that scan table rows instead of using indexes to avoid unwanted heavy load.

-    For the purposes of this tutorial, allow SQL scan queries in Tarantool by running by running the command:
+For the purposes of this tutorial, allow SQL scan queries in Tarantool by running the command:

     .. code-block:: sql